kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-graphical-editing-panel.md

    {{< notice note >}}

-   In KubeSphere v3.1, the account that can run the pipeline will be able to continue or terminate the pipeline if there is no approver specified.
-Moreover, pipeline creator, account with the role of admin in the project, or the account you specify will have the authority to continue or terminate the pipeline.
+   In KubeSphere v3.1, the account that can run a pipeline will be able to continue or terminate the pipeline if there is no reviewer specified.
+Pipeline creators, accounts with the role of `admin` in a project, or the account you specify will be able to continue or terminate a pipeline.

    {{</ notice >}}